How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Note that new visual elements are given a unique ID displayed in a shortcode.
-As you will see very soon, this lets you easily embed charts and graphs into your content …
+Note that new elements are given a unique ID displayed in a shortcode.
+As you will see in just a moment, this allows you to add graphs and charts to your WordPress posts and pages quickly and easily …

-After adding a new graph or chart to the ‘Visualizer Library’, you can edit it, duplicate it, or delete it …
+After adding a new graph or chart to the ‘Visualizer Library’, you can edit its details, clone it, or trash it …

 Visualizer Plugin Usage